Sponsor a Tally-Ho Horse!

 Percheron gelding born 2005.
 Jinx was welcomed home to the Tally-Ho herd in December 2017, coming to us from Alberta where he was mainly used as part of a team to feed and do farm chores.
 Jinx moved quickly through the stages of our horse development program and began work in Victoria's beautiful inner harbor in June 2018.

 He captured our hearts quickly with his kindness, and we find ourselves reciprocating that ten-fold.
 As a shy boy by nature, his biggest hurdle has been getting used to all the affection from our team and his 'fans' who stop by to visit.
 We're pleased to announce that Jinx has now developed his patience for the paparazzi (as much as he ever will)!
-At home Jinx has become best-buds with Tucker, and we don't dare move one without the other to a new paddock.
+At home Jinx has become best-buds with Ozzie, and we don't dare move one without the other to a new paddock.

 The Clydesdale horse is listed on the Rare Breeds Survival Trust list as a species vulnerable to extinction.
 In 2010 the worldwide population was estimated to be 5,000.